KarelZe/thesis/references/obsidian/chapters/🤖Training of the Transformer.md

 -   Shuffle in memory if samples are otherwise correlated. (see https://www.lesswrong.com/posts/b3CQrAo2nufqzwNHF/how-to-train-your-transformer)

 ## Classical algorithms
-- Implement as sklearn classifier for easier evaluation, ease of use, and reusability.
+- Implement as sklearn classifier for easier evaluation, ease of use, and re-usability.

 ## Baseline
 - Start with something simple e. g., Logistic Regression or Gradient Boosted Trees, due to being well suited for tabular data.
 Also  [[@grauerOptionTradeClassification2022]] could be a baseline.